Support for the community of Badger Farm & Oliver’s Battery during the Covid-19 crisis.

 Test and Trace

-People who’ve been in close contact with someone found to have Covid-19 in England and Scotland are now being traced.
+People who’ve been in close contact with someone found to have Covid-19 are now being traced.
 You will be contacted by an NHS contact tracer who will ask you to self-isolate for 14 days.
-The BBC explainer Coronavirus: How will contact tracing work in England? answers the questions What happens if I test positive for coronavirus?
-What if I am contacted by the tracers?
-How do I avoid scammers? and more.
+The BBC article Coronavirus: How will contact tracing work in England? explains how Covid-19 test and trace works.
+If you have been in close contact with, but do not live with, a person who has tested positive for COVID-19, the Government has issues Guidance for contacts of people with confirmed coronavirus (COVID-19) infection who do not live with the person.

 You can find both general medical advice and the latest NHS information and advice about coronavirus (Covid-19) on the NHS website.